 - Regular meditation with a focus on breathing to calm down the mind.

-Physical Activity for Pitta Balance
+Physical Activity to Balance Pitta Dosha

 Pitta usually has high level of motivation and competitive spirit.
 Hence, pitta individuals and pitta imbalance should always try to push the limits and do everything in excess.